 The 8 Dimensions of Self-Care Framework

-Our 8-dimensional self-care framework helps widen the lens on self-care.
+LivingUpp’s 8-dimensional framework helps widen the lens on self-care.
 By looking at each of the eight key areas of your life as individual parts, you’ll begin to see a clearer picture of your well-being as a whole.
 And as you carefully examine your day-to-day habits within each of these areas, you’ll learn how to identify your needs and priorities more easily.

-- The Cognitive Dimension of Self-Care: How you think
+- The Cognitive Dimension: How you think

-- The AptitudinalDimension of Self-Care: How you contribute to the world
+- The Aptitudinal Dimension: How you contribute to the world

-- The RelationalDimension of Self-Care: How you connect with others
+- The Relational Dimension: How you connect with others

-A Shift from Passive Recipients to Active Participants
+From Passive Recipients to Active Participants

 And the cycle continues.